EDUCATIONAL ADVENTURES

 • School lock-in events (at least with 2 supervisors)

-• Focus study group overnight activities
+• Focus study group on overnight activities

-• Out of town college trips
+• Out-of-town college trips

-• Out of state school events, (e.g., MATHCON, CONSEF)
+• Out-of-state school events (e.g., MATHCON, CONSEF)

 • All overnight activities must implement an educational component.